-Maths is an interesting subject for Class 1 students as they get to learn the starting concepts of mathematics in a fun and innovative way.
-The Class 1 CBSE syllabus of Maths covers chapters such as shapes, addition, subtraction, etc which is prepared by the CBSE Board.
-Class 1 Maths is all about learning the concepts of mathematics in a simple way.
+Maths is an interesting subject for Class 1 students as they get to learn the starting concepts of Mathematics in a fun and innovative way.
+The Class 1 CBSE syllabus of Maths covers chapters such as shapes, addition, subtraction, etc. which is prepared by the CBSE Board.
+CBSE Class 1 Maths is all about learning the concepts of Mathematics in a simple way.

 Have a look at the CBSE Syllabus of Class 1 Maths below: